fmonfasani/iopeer/packages/pieces/community/activepieces/README.md

-# pieces-activepieces
+﻿# pieces-IOpeer

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-activepieces` to build the library.
+Run `nx build pieces-IOpeer` to build the library.